Leonard2310/NeuroAccel_ArithmPath/README.md

 ---

-### Conclusion

-This project has achieved its goal of providing a hands-on experience in implementing a neural network accelerator.
-The successful design of neurons, FSM, and communication protocols showcases a strong understanding of the architecture.
-Feel free to explore and experiment with different configurations and test scenarios to further enhance your comprehension.
-If you have any questions or encounter issues, please refer to the provided documentation or seek assistance as needed.

 ### Project 2: Design of a Simple Arithmetic Datapath

 #### Overview

-This project involves the design of a simple arithmetic datapath that performs various operations based on a 3-bit operation code (opcode).
-The datapath takes two signed 16-bit inputs (A, B) and produces a 16-bit output (Y) along with a single-bit carry-out signal (co).
+The second project focuses on designing a straightforward arithmetic datapath capable of performing various operations based on a 3-bit operation code (opcode).
+This datapath processes two signed 16-bit inputs (A, B) and generates a 16-bit output (Y) along with a single-bit carry-out signal (co).

 #### Operations and OpCodes

-The possible operations, their corresponding opcodes, and computed values are summarized in the table below:
+The table below summarizes the possible operations, their corresponding opcodes, and the computed values:

 | Operation          | Short Name | Opcode | Computed Y       | Computed co     |
 |--------------------|------------|--------|-------------------|-----------------|